 2. Private Blockchains

-As the name states, Private blockchains are not accessible by everyone.
+As the name states, Private blockchains are not accessible to everyone.
 They have access restrictions, so only a few people might be able to access them.
-Anyone wanting to be a part of a specific private blockchain has to first ask for permission from the administrator.
-It means there is only one entity controlling the blockchain, which makes it centralized.
-Hyperledger is an example of Private blockchain.
+Anyone wanting to participate in a specific private blockchain must ask for the administrator’s permission.
+It means only one entity controls the blockchain, which makes it centralized.
+Hyperledger is an example of a Private blockchain.

 3. Hybrid Blockchains or Consortiums

-Consortiums contain the features from both centralized and decentralized systems.
-It means that Hybrid blockchains are a combination of both Public and Private blockchains.
+Consortiums contain features from both centralized and decentralized systems.
+It means that Hybrid blockchains combine both Public and Private blockchains.
 For example, Energy Web Foundation, etc.

-Sidechains allow users to move digital assets from one blockchain to another because sidechains run side by side to the main chain.
+allows users to move digital assets from one blockchain to another because sidechains run alongside the main chain.
 Moreover, they improve efficiency and scalability.
 A liquid network is a common example of a sidechain.

 How does blockchain work?